Client: Municipality of Halton

 Location: Oakville, Ontario

-The Regional Municipality of Halton (Municipality) engaged J.L.
-Richards & Associates Limited (JLR) to complete a feasibility study for the deployment of a rooftop solar photovoltaic (PV) system and/or a battery energy storage system (BESS) at the Oakville Water Purification Plant (WPP).
+The Regional Municipality of Halton (Municipality) engaged JLR to complete a feasibility study for the deployment of a rooftop solar photovoltaic (PV) system and/or a battery energy storage system (BESS) at the Oakville Water Purification Plant (WPP).
 Multiple drivers for the deployment of a system were incorporated into the analysis, including electricity cost savings, greenhouse gas (GHG) emissions reductions and standby power for brief interruptions.

 The PV systems were evaluated on a lifecycle basis and shown to be beneficial for electricity cost savings and GHG reductions; furthermore, the PV system has the potential to provide a form of “future proofing” against changes to electricity rate structures.
 JLR also worked with the Municipality to develop a strategy for PV system deployment that would coincide with scheduled roof replacements.
 JLR completed follow up work with the Municipality to develop preliminary system sizing for additional facilities.